cijjas/ser_manos/README.md

 ### 4.5.
 Monitoring and Events

 - **Decision:**
-  The application integrates **Firebase Crashlytics** and **Firebase Analytics** to ensure robust error monitoring and comprehensive user behavior tracking.
+  The application integrates **Firebase Crashlytics** and **Firebase Analytics** to ensure robust error monitoring and user behavior tracking.

   - **Argumentation:**
-  - **Firebase Crashlytics:**
-     Provides real-time crash reporting, enabling the development team to detect, investigate, and resolve issues that occur in production.
-With crash data (e.g., `app_exception`, `auth_error`), we can prioritize bug fixes based on frequency and impact, significantly improving app stability and user experience.
+    - **Firebase Crashlytics:** Provides real-time crash reporting across UI layers and service-level handlers, aiding in debugging and ensuring stability.

     - **Firebase Analytics:**
       Enables the collection of detailed insights into user interactions and navigation flows throughout the app.
-By tracking custom and automatic events, we are able to better understand what users do, how they engage with key features, and where they may drop off.
-The following user actions are being tracked as key indicators of engagement and feature usage: 1.
+By tracking custom and automatic events, we gain a better understanding of how users engage with core features.
+The following user actions are tracked as key engagement metrics:

       1. **Volunteer Application**
-        Tracks when a user successfully applies for a volunteer opportunity.
+         Tracks when a user successfully applies for a volunteer opportunity, helping us measure interest in volunteering options and overall platform engagement.
-        This helps assess engagement with the core functionality of the platform and identify which types of opportunities users respond to the most.

-    2. **Screen View** Automatically records when a user navigates to a screen (e.g., `EntryScreen`, `VolunteeringsTab`, `ProfileTab`).
-This data is used to analyze user flows, discover which features are most accessed, and improve the visibility or UX of underutilized sections.

-    3. **Like Toggle Count** Logs every time a user taps the like button on a volunteering opportunity.
-These interactions reflect user preferences, allowing us to surface popular content and enhance recommendation strategies in the future.
+      2. **Like Toggle Count**
+         Logs every time a user taps the like button on a volunteering opportunity, reflecting user preferences and helping inform future content strategies.

+      3. In addition to these direct interaction metrics, we calculate advanced metrics using specific custom events.
+The **News Interaction Rate** is computed by dividing the total number of `view_news_detail` events (triggered when users tap on a news card to read the full article) by the total number of `share_news` events (triggered when users press the share button in the news detail page).
+The **Postulation Regret Index** is calculated by summing the `withdraw_application` and `abandon_volunteering` events (triggered when users retract a pending application or abandon an accepted volunteering opportunity) and dividing by the total `apply_for_volunteering` events (triggered when users confirm an application), expressed as a percentage.
+These metrics help us analyze user confidence, the quality of information presented, and the overall effectiveness of the app’s content and processes.

 ### 4.6.
 Security and Portability